bomonike/bomonike.github.io/ai-scaling.md

 ! pip install -U ray==2.3.0 xgboost_ray==0.1.18
 ```
+So Ray is "invasive".
+Once Ray is used, you're all in.

 Ray is coded as a wrapper around app functions implemented in C++ and Python:
-   * @ray.init() - Initialize the "Ray context" runtime and makes sure the current process is connected to a Ray Cluster.
+   * @ray.init() - Initialize the "Ray context" runtime and makes sure the current process is connected to a <a href="#RayCluster">Ray Cluster</a>.
    * @ray.remote - Decorates functions/classes so they become Ray Tasks and Actors to be executed on a cluster (as distributed units)
    * @ray.remote() - Postfix to trigger the asynchronous execution of remote function calls and class instantiations
    * ray.put(x) - store Python object x in Ray object store and makes sure the object can be accessed by other Ray Tasks and Actors